SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 In 1990, Patel et al. demonstrated that replacement of H2O with heavy water led to … Thirty years later, Smith (1974) reported three cases of Candida Albicans which …

-## Writing About the Past
+## Time phrases associated with the use of the simple past tense: specific times or periods of time in the past, completed

-> Time phrases associated with the use of the simple past tense: specific times or periods of time in the past, completed
+↑ Writing About the Past

 During the Nazi period, restrictions were placed on German academics.
 Between 1933 and 1945, restrictions were placed on German academics.